pseeth/argbind/README.md

 arguments cannot be bound, because ArgBind won't know what type to parse for.

-## Functions get wrapped

-Functions get wrapped and returned as a different function.
-This other function is called `cmd_func`, and it's where the magic happens. `cmd_func` does a lookup in the currently scoped argument dictionary to find matching keyword arguments to the function it wrapped.
-Then it calls the function using the matched keyword arguments.
-So, if you bind a function, and then inspect it, you won't see the original function.
-Instead, you'll see `cmd_func`.
-This can have adverse effects if you bind a class with ArgBind, as the actual class will become a function!
-For now (and possibly forever), don't bind classes, bind only functions.

 ## Bound function names should be unique

 Functions that are bound must be unique, even if they are in different files.
 The